Three Parishes, One Community of Faith

 NKCC Parish Office

 All business for St. Joseph, and St. Mary of Czestochowa, and Mt.
-St. Peter parishes is handled at 100 Freeport Road.
+St. Peter parishes is handled at 100 Freeport Rd.

 NKCC Office Hours